About

 Akki

-lindsayrattray said
+lindsayrattray

 Yes, I think Brunswick-ites is the correct demonym…